gorgexec/MvvmCore/README.md

 'Bindable*' - versions for databinding capabilities.

-In order to create an Activity with ViewModel injected and bound to the correspoding layout the code should be like the following:
+For example, in order to create an Activity with ViewModel injected and bound to the correspoding layout the code should be like the following:

 ```java
 @ViewModelOwner //-->key part for ViewModel lifecycle management